I-87 - Connecting Raleigh to Norfolk, VA

 Route Type: 4-lane Freeway Length: 13.4 Miles Status: Interstate Standard* Upgrade Project Funded: Yes

 While most of the shoulders in this segment are already interstate standard (east of US 64 Alt, Exit 486), this segment will still need some upgrades to be able to be signed as I-87.
-Funded pavement rehabilitation project I-6041, cited in Segment 8, covers the first 2.4 miles of this segment.
-Project I-6042 covers the final 11 miles from NC 33 to the Martin County line, this part of US 64 is Interstate Standard.
-Both projects were to start in 2022, but later originally delayed in the the October 2020 STIP modifications to 2025.24 In April 2022, however they were added back to the 13-month tentative letting list for May 2023.25 These projects were advertised as of April 18, 2023.
-Based on the plans issued for Project I-6041 shoulder widening may be a part of it:
+The funded pavement rehabilitation project I-6041, cited in Segment 8, covers the first 2.4 miles of this segment.
+Project I-6042 covers the final 11 miles from NC 33 to the Martin County line.
+Both projects were to start in 2022, but later were delayed in the the October 2020 STIP modifications to 2025.25 In April 2022, however they were added back to the 13-month tentative letting list for May 2023.26 Project I-6042 started on January 29, 2024 and work was apparently completed by the end of November since its listing was removed from NCDOT's Construction Progress Report site.27 While up, the listing for I-6042 already indicated the route was I-87.
+Based on the plans issued for Project I-6041 shoulder widening is part of it:

 NCDOT plan section for US 64 pavement rehabilitation under project I-6041, April 2023